drdmakau/PEDIL-Forge/ml-public-health/06-2025-Mak/README.md

 ---

-## About PEDIL-Forge

-**PEDIL-Forge** is a training initiative by the [Population & Epidemiology Data Innovation Lab (PEDIL)](https://pedil.org), University of Tennessee – Knoxville.
-We develop and deliver high-impact, hands-on data science and epidemiology training for population health research.

-*Tagline:* **Build.
-Analyze.
-Transform.**

----

 ## Feedback & Contribution

 Feedback or ideas?
-Please open an [issue](https://github.com/drdmakau/pedil-forge-diabetes/issues) or [pull request](https://github.com/drdmakau/pedil-forge-diabetes/pulls).
+Please open an [issue](https://github.com/drdmakau/PEDIL-Forge/issues) or [pull request](https://github.com/drdmakau/PEDIL-Forge/pulls).

 We welcome collaboration on extending this module to additional health outcomes!